 Usersnap offers a free 15-day trial as an easy way to get your testing project started.
 Sign up now at https://usersnap.com

 Contract Acceptance Testing

 Contract Acceptance Testing means that a developed software is tested against certain criteria and specifications which are predefined and agreed upon in a contract.
-The relevant criteria and specifications for acceptance must be defined when the contract itself is defined and agreed upon.
+The project team defines the relevant criteria and specifications for acceptance at the same time when the team agrees on the contract itself.

 Regulation Acceptance Testing

 Regulation Acceptance Testing, also known as Compliance Acceptance Testing, examines whether the software complies with the regulations.
 This includes governmental and legal regulations.

 Operational acceptance testing